DanielGiedraitis/Data-Science-Machine-Learning-Portfolio/README.md

 - Calculated new features to better understand the dataset.

 ## Code Samples:

+### Data Preprocessing section:
+This code displays the first five rows of the "Data" DataFrame.
+It provides a quick look at the dataset to see what the data looks like at the beginning.

 ## Tools and Technologies:
 - Python for data manipulation and analysis